rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Open-source.md

 author: "Iggy"
 categories: opinion
 ---
-Open source tools are ones where the source code is freely available and licensed in a manner that permits modification.
+With open-source software, the source code is freely available and licensed in a manner that permits modification.
 Open-source tools are often as good or even better than proprietary ones (which are privately owned, or controlled by one particular organization).

-Below is a list of open source tools that can be used for education, work, or other pursuits.
+Below is a list of open source software that can be used for education, work, or other pursuits.

 Free dictionary, <a href="https://www.wiktionary.org/">Wiktionary</a> <br>
 Computer operating system, <a href="https://ubuntu.com/">Ubuntu</a> <br>